win-runner/vscode-config/README.md

 # VSCode Configuration

-This repository includes a set of customized VSCode configurations to enhance the developer experience.
+This repository includes a set of customized VSCode configurations—`settings.json` and `keybindings.json`—to enhance the developer experience.
 The following configurations have been implemented:

 ## Editor Settings